walinejs/waline/docs/src/en/advanced/why.md

 :::

-Since the above method will completely restrict users in the scope of Markdown, Waline inludes `DOMPurify` on the client side since `0.15.0` to prevent XSS.
+Since the above method will completely restrict users in the scope of Markdown, Waline adds `DOMPurify` on the client side since `0.15.0` to prevent XSS.
 Besides the regular XSS sterilization:

 - `<form>` and `<input>` are disabled
 - style inject is disabled